boranpay/boranpay-node/README.md

 ## Usage

-The package needs to be configured with your account's secret key, which is available in the [BoranPay Dashboard][api-keys].
+The package needs to be configured with your account's secret key, which is available in the [BoranPay Dashboard](https://www.boranpay.com/developpeur/app/).
 Require it with the key's
 value:

 <!-- prettier-ignore -->